 Assumptions regarding future mortality experience are set based on actuarial advice and in accordance with the relevant standard mortality tables in each country.
 For the Group Scheme at 30 April 2016, the mortality base table used is S1NMA/S1NFA (year of birth) with a +1 year age rating, with CMI 2015 projections with a 1.25% per annum long-term rate of improvement used for future longevity improvement.
-At 30 April 2015 the mortality base table used was S1NMA/S1NFA (year of birth) with a +1 year age rating, with CMI 2014 projections with a 1.25% per annum long-term rate of birth) with a 1.25% per annum long-term rate of birth) with a +1 year age rating, with CMI 2014 projections with a 1.25% per annum long-term rate of birth) with a 1.25% per annum long-term rate of birth) with a +1 year age rating.
+At 30 April 2015 the mortality base table used was S1NMA/S1NFA (year of birth) with a +1 year age rating, with CMI 2014 projections with a 1.25% per annum long-term rate of improvement used for future longevity improvement.
+As part of the Group Scheme actuarial valuation exercise the projected life expectancies were as follows:

-201 2016 1
+2016 2016

 Male Female Male Female

 Life expectancy at age 65

 Member currently aged 65 21.3 23.7 21.5 23.9

 Member currently aged 45 23.0 25.6 23.1 25.7